BrickSchema/brick-studio/README.md

 # BrickStudio
-> Tested on Google Chrome v75.0
+> Tested on Google Chrome v87.0

 [Live Demo](https://brickschema.org/studio/)

+**Note:** This is a static website and does not store any turtle files.
+Instead, it uses a [cors proxy](https://cors-anywhere.herokuapp.com/) to load the graph data from a remote URL.
+If it takes too long to load or if your data is sensitive, avoid using the URL input and use file uploads instead.

 ## Hosting
 You can host it using any static server.